ebs135/wwjs/README.md

 This project example is far from perfect, and just intended for your starting point learning how to make a Whatsapp gateway.

-You're encouraged to read full documentation from official whatsapp-web.js github <a href="https://github.com/pedroslopez/whatsapp-web.js">repository</a> or visit to <a href="https://wwebjs.dev">whatsaap-web.js official website</a>.
+You're encouraged to read full documentation from official whatsapp-web.js github <a href="https://github.com/pedroslopez/whatsapp-web.js">repository</a> or visit to whatsaap-web.js official <a href="https://wwebjs.dev">website</a>.

 ## :memo: Disclaimer ##